 pattern property that specifies a regular expression for matching URLs.
 The

 method property is a string that specifies an HTTP method.
 You can use one or both of the properties.
-If you just use the
+If you only use the

 urls array, the matched URLs will be either included or excluded for all HTTP methods.
-If you just specify
+If you only specify

 method, all calls using the specified HTTP method will be either included or excluded.